The Teichm\"uller and Riemann Moduli Stacks: The Teichm uller groupoid.

 \section{The Teichm\"uller groupoid.}

-In this section, we construct for the TG foliation of Theorem \ref{TGfoliationTheorem} the analogue for the holonomy groupoid.
+In this section, we construct for the TG foliated structure of $\I_0$ the analogue for the holonomy groupoid.
 We call it {\it the Teichm\"uller groupoid}.
 This will be done in several steps.
-In subsection \ref{regatlas}, we first give for the TG foliation a foliated atlas with good properties.
+In subsection \ref{regatlas}, we first give a sort of foliated atlas of $\I_0$ with good properties.
 We call it {\it a regular atlas}.
 We then define in subsection \ref{simpleholonomy} the holonomy germs associated to the set of partial foliations.
 In subsection \ref{firstapp}, we encode these simple holonomy morphisms in a groupoid $K_\mathcal U$.
-This is however not the right analogue for the holonomy groupoid, since it does not take into account the isotropy groups of the transverse structure of the TG foliation.
+This is however not the right analogue for the holonomy groupoid, since it does not take into account the isotropy groups of the transverse structure of the TG foliated structure.
 From the regular atlas, we finally build in subsection \ref{Teichsub} the Teichm\"uller groupoid.